rohan-paul/Awesome-JavaScript-Interviews/CSS/relative-absolute-fixed-position.md

+There are five different position values:

+static
+relative
+fixed
+absolute
+sticky

+position: static;
+HTML elements are positioned static by default.

+Static positioned elements are not affected by the top, bottom, left, and right properties.

+An element with position: static; is not positioned in any special way; it is always positioned according to the normal flow of the page:

+Note - Z-index doesn’t work with position: static or without a declared position

 ## Absolute CSS Positioning

+An element with position: absolute; is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
+However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.

+Note: A "positioned" element is one whose position is anything except static.

 This is a very powerful type of positioning that allows you to literally place any page element exactly where you want it.
 You use the positioning attributes top, left, bottom. and right to set the location.
 Remember that these values will be relative to the next parent element with relative (or absolute) positioning.
 If there is no such parent, it will default all the way back up to the <html> element itself meaning it will be placed relatively to the page itself.